-Everything about Domaine La Mereuille Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine La Mereuille Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 In fact, prior to 1950, a good portion of the land was devoted to growing crops other than grapes for wine.
 Domaine la Mereuille produced their first wine in 1984.
 Domaine La Mereuille remains a family owned winery as the third generation is now firmly in charge of managing the winery, headed by Michel Bouyer.

 Domaine La Mereuille owns 4 hectares of vines in the Chateauneuf du Pape appellation.
 The majority of their vineyards, 3.8 hectares are used to plant grapes for the production of red wine.

-Domaine La Mereuille produces three wines, 3 red Chateauneuf du Pape wines and a Chateauneuf du Pape Blanc.
+Domaine La Mereuille produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

 Domaine La Mereuille Chateauneuf du Pape is made from a blend of 90% Grenache, 5% Syrah and 5% Cinsault.
 The terroir is sand, clay and limestone soils in the Cabrieres lieu-dit.
-The wine is aged in demi-mid, foudres and a small percentage of old oak barrels for up to 24 months.
+The wine is aged in a combination of demi-muid, foudres and a small percentage of used, French oak barrels for up to 24 months.
 About 1,300 cases are produced each vintage.

-Domaine La Mereuille Les Baptaurels – The made its debut in 2007.
+Domaine La Mereuille Les Baptaurels – The wine made its debut in 2007.
 Produced from up to 100% Grenache, although some vintages could have a minor portion of Syrah blended in.
 The terroir is pure sand soils in the Maucoil lieu-dit.
 The wine is aged in used, French oak barrels.